Anseuradel/PowerBi-Project-Churn-Analysis/README.md

 - GitHub → version control and project documentation

-## Impact :
+## Business Impact :

-This project aims to:
+This project demonstrates the ability to:

-- Strengthen my practical skills in data analysis and business intelligence
+- Reduce customer churn through data-driven insights

-- Build a professional portfolio piece
+- Identify high-risk customer segments

-- Provide clear, data-driven insights to reduce customer churn
+- Highlight retention opportunities

-- Identify customer behaviors, risk factors, and retention opportunities
+- Translate analytics into business strategy

-By combining strong analytics with thoughtful UI design, this project demonstrates both technical and storytelling skills—essential for successful BI and data analytics work.
+The final dashboard bridges technical analysis and business storytelling, which is essential for modern BI and analytics roles.

 ---